valandro/pc-comp-2018-1/README.md

 # Project Compiler

 ### About

 This project consists in a college project for discipline `INF01147 - Compilers (Federal University of Rio Grande do Sul)`.
+The main goal of this project it's build a compiler from 0 to `ILOC`, passing throught important compilation steps, like:

+ - Lexical Analysis
+ - Syntax Analysis
+ - AST `(Abstract syntax tree)`
+ - Semanthic Analysis
+ - Code Generation
+ - Execution Suport

 ### Running instructions

+After clone the repository, on root directory:

 ```shell
 mkdir -p pc/build